FH-Potsdam/ForschungsFenster-Logger/README.md

-# Forschungsfenster-Logger
+# ForschungsFenster-Logger

-Logger utility functions for the "Forschungsfenster" software components.
+Logger utility functions for the "ForschungsFenster" software components.

 Bunyan was used as the logger module.